 When is the Drents Museum open?

-From 15th of December until 9th of February we are closed due to the stricter measurements against the spreading of the corona virus.
+We are closed due to the stricter measurements against the spreading of the corona virus.

 Can I safely visit the Drents Museum?